ibiom-cnr/Omics4Food/data-analysis/PDF_report_generator/README.md

 Environment Configuration
 ===========
-This scripts generate a summary report of the metabarcoding analysis performed by using *QIIME2*.
+This scripts generates a summary report of the metabarcoding analysis performed by using *QIIME2*.
-It has been developed to be exectued in the same conda environment in which QIIME2 is executed.
+It has been developed to be exectued in the same QIIME2 conda environment.
-The scripts requires a folder containing all the stuffs needed to create an html file who will be converted in PDF by using `wkhtmltopdf`.
+The scripts requires a folder containing all the stuffs needed to create an html file, who will be converted in PDF by using `wkhtmltopdf`.

 1. Activate the appropriate *Conda* environment:
     `conda activate qiime2-2019.9`